shaylahinkley/gvsu-cis357-camera-camerax/docs/index.md

                 storageDir /* directory */
         ).apply {
-            // Save a file: path for use with ACTION_VIEW intents mCurrentPhotoPath = absolutePath
+            // Save a file: path for use with ACTION_VIEW intents currentPhotoPath = absolutePath
         }
     }
     ```

+7. Insert the following line in the beginning of the`MainActivity class`

     ``` kotlin
-    import java.io.IOException
-    import java.io.File
-    import java.text.SimpleDataFormat
-    import android.os.Environment
-    import java.util.*
+    private var currentPhotoPath: String? = null;
     ```

-10. Insert the following line in `MainActivity.kt class` right after where you declared `private val PERMISSION_REQUEST_CODE = 1`

-    ``` kotlin
-    private var CurrentPhotoPath: String? = null;
-    ```

-11. Next, we need to configure the `FileProvider` in the `AndroidManifest.xml` located in `app/manifests/` in order to add a provider to our application.
+8. Next, we need to configure the `FileProvider` in the `AndroidManifest.xml` located in `app/manifests/` in order to add a provider to our application.
 This code will be inserted between `<application>` and `</application>`.
 Do not worry if you see errors.

     ``` kotlin
     <provider
-            android:name="android.support.v4.content.FileProvider"
+            android:name="androidx.core.content.FileProvider"
             android:authorities="com.example.android.fileprovider"
             android:exported="false"
             android:grantUriPermissions="true">
             <meta-data
                 android:name="android.support.FILE_PROVIDER_PATHS"
                 android:resource="@xml/file_path">
             </meta-data>
         </provider>
     ```

-12. Create a new xml file called `file_path.xml` under the `app/res/xml` folder. the `xml` folder is made when you create the file.
+9. Create a new xml file called `file_path.xml` under the `app/res/xml` folder.
+The `xml` folder is made when you create the file.
 Right click on `app/res`.
 Choose `New` -> `Android Resource File`.
 In the `File name` field, insert `file_path`.
 For the `Resource Type` choose `XML`, then click `OK` in the bottom right hand corner.
 Insert the code after clicking `Code` in the toolbar above the `Attribute Pane`, replacing what was default in the file.
 You MUST add your package name in the path.

     ``` kotlin